Fz3r0/Fz3r0/Networking/Attacking-Cisco/THM-L2-MAC-Flooding-&-ARP-Spoofing-writeup.md

         - ![image](https://user-images.githubusercontent.com/94720207/166606307-bc4066c9-926a-4d79-be2c-f0a8b6c40e8c.png)

-- I've just made the `switch` "go crazy" and start working as a `hub` due to evermwhelming spam of MAC address inside the CAM table of the switch, then I captured the traffic to "see" the conversation between `alice` and `bob`, [remember the broadcast & collision domains?](/Networking/Attacking-Cisco/THM-L2-MAC-Flooding-&-ARP-Spoofing-writeup.md#ive-found-in-my-old-write-ups-of-networking-something-very-useful-for-the-next-tasks-and-this-room-in-general-it-talks-about-layer-2-types-of-comunication-and-how-devices-like-switches-and-hubs-at-layer-2-creates-broadcast-and-collision-domains-also-how-layer-2-devices-uses-mac-addresses-to-identify-who-is-every-host-inside-the-lan)
+- I've just made the `switch` "go crazy" and start working as a `hub` due to overwhelming spam of MAC Addresses inside the `CAM Table` of the `switch`, then I captured the traffic to "see" the conversation between `alice` and `bob`, [remember the broadcast & collision domains?](/Networking/Attacking-Cisco/THM-L2-MAC-Flooding-&-ARP-Spoofing-writeup.md#ive-found-in-my-old-write-ups-of-networking-something-very-useful-for-the-next-tasks-and-this-room-in-general-it-talks-about-layer-2-types-of-comunication-and-how-devices-like-switches-and-hubs-at-layer-2-creates-broadcast-and-collision-domains-also-how-layer-2-devices-uses-mac-addresses-to-identify-who-is-every-host-inside-the-lan)

 ### Mitigation of MAC Flooding Attacks on Cisco Layer 2 Devices